ashmit35/LLDScaler/distinct-numbers-starter/README.md

 # Distinct Numbers(Assignment)
 ## Problem Statement

-You are given a list of integers, and you need use stream and lambdas to return all the distinct numbers `(distinct())` that are present in the given list.
+You are given a list of integers, and you need to use streams and lambdas to return all the distinct numbers `(distinct())` that are present in the given list.